Baby Names Banned In North Dakota & America

 As it turned out my son was one of several "Hunters" in his class growing up.
 The name is certainly not unique and is especially more common in the upper Midwest.
 I still love it and it fits him perfectly.

-When it comes to baby names in North Dakota, we all know what are the most common names these days, Amelia, Olivia, and Ava are the most popular baby names on the girl's side.
-Liam, Oliver & Hudson are the most popular names on the boy's side, according to babynames.com.
+When it comes to baby names in North Dakota, the most common names right from Social Security Administration records for 2021 were Olivia, Harper, and Emma on the girl's side.
+Oliver, Liam, and Theodore are the most popular names on the boy's side, according to Listophile.

 How about baby names that you are NOT allowed to have in North Dakota?